CBD Oil Guide

 We can answer questions directly and will guide you as best we can.
 If you have any questions left unanswered please email us at firstname.lastname@example.org

+- Medical marijuana.
 As mentioned, Marijuana is the slang name for the psychoactive cannabis plant that has naturally high levels of THC and low levels of CBD.
-THC containing product and marijuana use is legal in 29 states of the US.
-In Europe it can be confusing with small amounts for personal use permitted in some countries.
 In the UK marijuana and THC containing products are currently illegal.
 When we read about cases of epilepsy and cancer patients travelling outside of the UK to seek this treatment they are looking to administer and purchase medical marijuana that is not permitted under UK law.
 This is not CBD oil which contains only trace THC (0.2%) and is permitted for sale as a food supplement.

 What is CBD?